 Bitdefender Antivirus Breaks RDP (Remote Desktop) on Windows

-Bitdefender Antivirus — the free edition, at least — appears to be interfering with Remote Desktop Protocol (RDP) connections on Windows.
-Affected users may receive the following error when they try to log on to a remote PC or server with Network Level Authentication (NLA) enabled:
+Affected users on Windows endpoints with Bitdefender Antivirus installed may receive the following error when they try to log on to a remote PC or server with Network Level Authentication (NLA) enabled:

 An authentication error has occurred.